- OFFICE PHONES

 - MORE INFO

-There are essentially 3 types of office phone systems available to SME businesses:
+There are essentially three types of business PBX systems used by SME businesses:

-On-premise phone systems use PSTN lines (copper telephone lines) and ISDN lines (digital telephone lines) to provide access to the telephone network.
-In recent times, new PBXs were manufactured to allow for a variety of access technologies including SIP Trunks.
+On-premise phone systems have traditionally used PSTN lines (copper telephone lines) and ISDN lines (digital telephone lines) to provide access to the telephone network.
+In recent times, new PBX systems were manufactured to allow for a variety of access technologies including SIP Trunks.
+In many cases it requires an add-on IP card to be purchased and installed.

 To find out more about which type of business PBX system is best suited to your requirements, please contact one of our Business Consultants on 1300 000 300 or CLICK HERE to make an online enquiry.